 Top 6 easy to get jobs in London

 Here we propose a top 6 easy to get jobs in London that can be done on a part-time but also if you’re lucky full-time basis.
-Some of them are particularly suited to a student lifestyle or to someone who already has mini jobs and is searching for extra income to be able to pay the heating bills in the winter.
+Some of them are particularly suited to a student lifestyle or to someone who already has mini-jobs and is searching for extra income to be able to pay the heating bills in the winter.
 Have a look at our suggestions and, as usual, let us know if you have anything nice to add!
-You can use our own job board to find the latest jobs in London, or head to our job hunting section to find more niche job sites.
-Also sign up to our job alerts to receive the latest jobs of your field directly in your mailbox.

-By the way one of the first things you should do when looking for a job is to make yourself visible by uploading your CV in one of the top job boards such as CV-Library, AdView or Indeed to start receiving job alerts and get headhunted.
+By the way one of the first things you should do when looking for a job is to make yourself visible by uploading your CV in one of the top job boards such as Monster, CV-Library, Whatjobs? or Indeed to start receiving job alerts and get headhunted.

 1# | Stewards/Ushers/Front of house Assistant Jobs